Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Introduction

 \section{Introduction}

-The notion of input-to-state stability (ISS), introduced in \cite{Son89} for ordinary differential equations (ODEs), has become a backbone for much of nonlinear control theory, and is currently a well developed theory with a firm theoretical basis and such powerful tools for ISS analysis, as Lyapunov and small-gain methods.
+The notion of input-to-state stability (ISS), introduced in \cite{Son89} for ordinary differential equations (ODEs), has become a backbone for much of nonlinear control theory, and is currently a well-developed theory with a firm theoretical basis and such powerful tools for ISS analysis, as Lyapunov and small-gain methods.
 Broad applications of ISS theory include robust stabilization of nonlinear systems \cite{FrK08}, design of nonlinear observers \cite{ArK01}, analysis of large-scale networks \cite{JTP94, DRW07, DRW10}, etc.

-The impact of finite-dimensional ISS theory and the need of proper tools for robust stability analysis of distributed parameter systems resulted in generalizations of ISS concepts to broad classes of infinite-dimensional systems, including partial differential equations (PDEs) with distributed and boundary controls, nonlinear evolution equations in Banach spaces with bounded and unbounded input operators, etc. \cite{DaM13, MiW18b, MiI15b, MaP11, TPT18, JLR08, KaK16b, Mir16, JNP18, KaK18, KaK19, KaK19b}.
+The impact of finite-dimensional ISS theory and the need of proper tools for robust stability analysis of distributed parameter systems resulted in generalizations of ISS concepts to broad classes of infinite-dimensional systems, including partial differential equations (PDEs) with distributed and boundary controls, nonlinear evolution equations in Banach spaces with bounded and unbounded input operators, etc. \cite{DaM13, JNP18, JLR08, KaK16b, KaK18, KaK19, KaK19b, MaP11, Mir16, MiI15b, MiW18b, TPT18}.

-Techniques developed within infinite-dimensional ISS theory include characterizations of ISS and ISS-like properties in terms of weaker stability concepts \cite{MiW18b, Mir16}, \cite{JNP18, Sch18}, constructions of ISS Lyapunov functions for PDEs with distributed and boundary controls \cite{MaP11, PrM12, DaM13, MiI15b, TPT18, ZhZ18}, non-coercive ISS Lyapunov functions \cite{MiW18b, JMP18}, efficient methods for study of boundary control systems \cite{ZhZ17b, JNP18, JSZ17, KaK16b, KaK19}, etc.
+Techniques developed within the infinite-dimensional ISS theory include characterizations of ISS and ISS-like properties in terms of weaker stability concepts \cite{Mir16, MiW18b}, \cite{JNP18, Sch19c}, constructions of ISS Lyapunov functions for PDEs with distributed and boundary controls \cite{DaM13, MaP11, MiI15b, PrM12, TPT18, ZhZ18}, non-coercive ISS Lyapunov functions \cite{MiW18b, JMP20}, efficient methods for study of boundary control systems \cite{JNP18, JSZ19, KaK16b, KaK19, ZhZ19b}, etc. For a survey on the infinite-dimensional ISS theory we refer to \cite{MiP20}.

 One of the cornerstones of the mathematical control theory is the analysis of interconnected systems.
 Large-scale nonlinear systems can be very complex, so that a direct stability analysis of such systems is seldom possible.
 Small-gain theorems, which are one of the pillars on which the ISS theory stands, make it possible to overcome this obstacle.
 These theorems guarantee input-to-state stability of an interconnected system, provided all subsystems are ISS and the interconnection structure, described by gains, satisfies the small-gain condition.